thebeebs/oracle-code-adventures/serverless/readme.md

 The FN Server will be generated a public URL.

-You can then use this Public URL by going to the dashboard http://missioncontrol.thebeebs.co.uk/.
+You can then use this Public URL by going to the dashboard TODO: Add URL http://missioncontrol.thebeebs.co.uk/.
 Enter the url for your function and submit.
 The mission control system will then queue your launch attempt.

 See if you can modify the parameters and get your rocket higher than anybody elses today.